pscally1005/pscally1005.github.io/_posts/archive/2024-05-02-mug-brownie.markdown

 - syrup
 - mug
 - microwave
 Description: These mug <a href='/brownies'>brownies</a> are perfect for when you want just 1 <a href='/recipes/healthier-dessert'>dessert</a> instead of a whole pan.
 They're ultra gooey dark chocolate <a href='/brownies'>brownies</a> without any <a href='/misc/hidden-sugar'>added sugar</a>, and contain less than 200 <a href='/misc/calories'>calories</a> per mug.
-It takes only 5 minutes to make, and only dirties a mug and a spoon
+It takes only 5 minutes to make, and only dirties a mug and a spoon.
 Instructions:
 - In a mug, mix together the <a href='/misc/grains#oats'>oat flour</a> and <a href='/misc/chocolate-benefits'>cocoa powder</a> until fully combined.
 Add in the <a href='/misc/fruit#apple'>applesauce</a>, <a href='/misc/dairy#skim-milk'>milk</a>, and <a href='/recipes/sugar-free-syrup'>syrup</a>.
 Mix fully to form a thick batter